UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

         - ```location```: Specifies the location code, typically a two-character code representing the location of the instrument at the station.
       - ```channel```: Specifies the channel code, which identifies a specific data channel (e.g., "BHZ" for a broadband horizontal component).

+Here are some references for the Station Naming Convention:

+> - <a href="https://manual.raspberryshake.org/stationNamingConvention.html"> Raspberry Shake Station Naming Convention </a>
+> - <a href="http://www.fdsn.org/pdf/SEEDManual_V2.4_Appendix-A.pdf" target="_blank"> SEEDManual: Channel Naming </a>

     - **Time Window:**

         - ```starttime```: Specifies the beginning time of the data you want to retrieve